 - Involved as volunteer in the renewal of the Dutch labor party PvdA since 2000.
 Member of the PvdA’s national party leadership from 2001 – 2005.
 Also, chairman of the party commission that, in late 2005, advised the party congress on the party’s vision on the proposed new Dutch health care system.
 Chair of the party’s scouting commission nationally and in Utrecht, initiator of the national election of the party list leader of the Dutch senate in 2010 and, in 2016, celebrity candidate on the PvdA list for the national elections (In the Netherlands, a celebrity or civil leader is often put at the end of the party list, an unelectable position, in a bid to attract more votes for the party and as a sign of endorsement.)

-- Twelve year involvement with FC Utrecht a.o. as Chairman, Stichting Continuïteit FC Utrecht (foundation with a golden share position for continuity of the professional soccer club FC Utrecht), commissioner and boardmember Stichting Aandelen
+- Twelve year involvement with FC Utrecht a.o. as Chairman, Stichting Continuïteit (foundation with a golden share position for continuity of the professional soccer club FC Utrecht), commissioner and boardmember Stichting Aandelen

 - Member, investment commission, Concordia Fund